Demystifying Obstructive Sleep Apnea (OSA)

 Nighttime Symptoms

-• Loud Snoring: This is the most common sign, occurring when air pushes through a narrowed airway.
+• Loud Snoring: This is the most common symptom, occurring when air pushes through a narrowed airway.
 However, not everyone who snores has sleep apnea, and not everyone with sleep apnea snores.

 • Gasping or Choking: When your throat closes during sleep apnea, this may cause you to wake up feeling short of breath or as if someone is trying to smother you.
 You might feel like you need to catch your breath.